AnTr24/TheShadyBunch/2. Timeline/EventCards/The Green City.md

 	- On Rinn's body, they find [[Rinn's notes|her notes]], with a possible list of assassination targets.
 - The party notices [[Maahes]] isn't with them, and checks his room.
 - He is laid out in the bed severely wounded and unconscious.
 He is healed and then questioned as to what happened.
 Maahes says he was just out for a night of dragonchess that evening but ended up getting stabbed.
-- Everyone is suprised [[The Cult]] was waiting for them here and decide to leave the city ASAP.
+- Everyone is surprised [[The Cult]] was waiting for them here and decide to leave the city ASAP.
+- Maahes ended up interrogating the Burly assassin and sliced him in half.
 - Cutting their visit to [[Faal'Krel]] short, the party quickly gathers their belongings and hop on the carraige, riding out from the city and into the surrounding desert.

 ## Tags